 Turner Moffitt is also the co-founder of Plum Alley Investments, a private investment platform committed to increasing the base of capital for women entrepreneurs and gender diverse teams while creating a powerful and engaging experience for a broader base of investors to influence innovation and shape the future.
 With a growing base of diverse investors that span Wall Street, Silicon Valley, Fortune 500 companies, philanthropy and other sectors, Plum Alley Investments curates investment and innovation experiences for people with a focus on purpose driven, early-stage companies.

 As a former investment banker and hedge fund analyst, Turner Moffitt has extensive investing background across various asset classes.
 She worked globally at Citibank structuring investment products and leading over $1 billion of debt financings.
 Earlier in her career, she helped build a hedge fund of funds with responsibility for overseeing the firm’s portfolio of investments and leading marketing and capital raising efforts with high net worth and institutional investors.
-Turner Moffitt began her career as an investing banking analyst at Robertson Stephens where she sourced and financed high growth technology companies.
+Turner Moffitt began her career as an investment banking analyst at Robertson Stephens where she sourced and financed high growth technology companies.

-An honors graduate from Columbia Business School and the School of International and Public Affairs, she earned her BA from Tulane University.
-Turner Moffitt is the Co-chair of Columbia Business School’s Social Enterprise Alumni Circle and is a term member of the Council on Foreign Relations.
-She has also been actively involved in High Water Women and 100 Women in Hedge Funds and servers as a member of the board of Newcomb College Institute Dean’s Advisory Council.She lives in Brooklyn Heights with her husband and two young children.
+Turner Moffitt earned her B.A. from Tulane University and is an honors graduate from Columbia Business School and the School of International and Public Affairs.
+Turner Moffitt is the Co-chair of Columbia Business School’s Social Enterprise Alumni Circle, a board member of Newcomb College Institute’s Dean’s Advisory Council, and is a term member of the Council on Foreign Relations.
+She has also been actively involved in High Water Women and 100 Women in Hedge Funds.She lives in Brooklyn Heights with her husband and two young children.